ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - Timeline
   * - Diarrheal diseases prevalence spikes in the postneonatal age group
     - Unknown
-    - Engineers to review
+    - Engineers/RT to review
     - Low priority
   * - Diarrheal diseases incidence rate underestimated
     - Unknown
-    - Engineers to review and/or to revisit after we update CGF risk effects to CGF 2021
+    - Engineers/RT to review and/or to revisit after we update CGF risk effects to CGF 2021
     - Low priority
+  * - Wasting transition rates not as expected
+    - Unknown
+    - Engineers to investigate
+    - High priority, for model 2.0.1
+  * - Stunting risk exposure not updated to GBD 2021
+    - Still has 2019 age groups and values (from IV iron) in model 2.0 artifact
+    - Engineers to update to 2021
+    - High priority, for model 2.0.1
+  * - Measles prevalence and CSMR really low
+    - Unknown
+    - Engineers/researchers to review
+    - High priority, for model 3.0.1